 It's as though we have discovered some long-forgotten paradise, impossibly better than I could have even imagined.

-We push further and further upriver, growing more and more distant from the day-to-day static of the modern world and more and more in tune with the riparian rhythms of the river and the quiet voices within ourselves only unleashed in a primal place like this.
+We push farther and farther upriver, growing more and more distant from the day-to-day static of the modern world and more and more in tune with the riparian rhythms of the river and the quiet voices within ourselves only unleashed in a primal place like this.
 We cross over and take to the shoreline.
 Rounding a small bend in front of the line, I freeze.

 "Holy Shit!!"